 Options granted under the Option Plan may be ISOs or NSOs.
 The Option Plan is not subject to any provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-There are no federal income tax consequences to an optionee or the Company by reason of the grant of an option under the Option Plan.
+There are no federal income tax consequences to an optionee or Advanced Energy by reason of the grant of an ISO or NSO under the Option Plan.